 Tip: No photos are allowed in the main exhibition hall (the skull photo above is from a postcard).

 Field Trips: The museum offers great field trips on a variety of subjects.
-Our group had a class on the history of germs, followed by a guided tour of the museum.
+We had a class on the history of germs, followed by a guided tour of the museum.